bzigterman/bzigterman.github.io/projects/covid.md

 - 124% in Champaign County
 - 51% in Illinois
-- NA% in the United States
+- 15% in the United States
 - -33% worldwide

 <picture>